 The American Speech-Language-Hearing Association (ASHA) is a third-party certifying organization for speech pathologists.
 ASHA helps set standards and practices for speech pathologists.
 A CCC-SLP credential is an ASHA certification that helps to ensure that a pathologist is prepared to offer high-quality speech-language pathology services, including the professional development requirements they must continue to meet that ensure they are up to speed on the latest information in the field.

 CCC-SLP credentials serve as a nationally recognized board certification to denote competence in the field.
 When it comes to state licensure, a CCC-SLP credential is accepted as one possible qualification, though it is usually considered optional.
-Not all states require a CCC-SLP credential.
+Not all states require a CCC-SLP credential for you to become an SLP.

 - Graduate from a program accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) or from a program with CAA-candidacy status.
 Some prerequisite courses including basic biology, chemistry or physics.